vanachterjacob/Todoosh/README.md

 - ⭐ Star important lists and todos
 - ✏️ Rename and delete lists with inline editing
 - 🔄 Drag and drop reordering of lists and todos with visual feedback
-- 📑 Rich text subtasks with WYSIWYG editing
+- 📑 Rich text subtasks with:
+  - 🔢 Active task counter
+  - 📊 Progress tracking
+  - 🔽 Collapsible sections
+  - ✨ WYSIWYG editing
 - 💾 Works offline with local storage
 - 🔄 Real-time sync with Firebase
 - 🌐 Cross-browser data persistence